sedostheatre/sedos.co.uk/input/shows/2025-the-pirate-queen.md

 \
 **Content warnings:** the show includes depictions of death, violence, misogyny and childbirth, as well as mild sexual references and scenes.

 *The Pirate Queen* plays at the [Minack Theatre](https://www.minack.com/), Cornwall, from 30 June-3 July 2025.
-Tickets will go on sale in February.

 By kind permission of Bouberg Productions Limited, Alain Boublil and Claude-Michel Schönberg and by arrangement with Music Theatre International\
 \